tarajarell/Election_Analysis/README.md

 ![Election_Analysis_Results.jpg](https://github.com/tarajarell/Election_Analysis/blob/master/Resources/Election_Analysis_Results.jpg)

+### Additional uses
 This script is useful for future elections to provide analysis on, in the event of additional data being provided.
-This code could be modified to run an analysis on voters by city rather than counties.
-It also can be utilized to run comparisons of additional counties (such as Adams county, which borders all of the counties in this current audit.
+1. This code could be modified to run an analysis on voters by city rather than counties.

-### Modify the script
+2. This script could be modified to provide the

 ![Code_Counties.jpg]( https://github.com/tarajarell/Election_Analysis/blob/master/Resources/Code_Counties.jpg)
 ![Code_Shells.jpg]( https://github.com/tarajarell/Election_Analysis/blob/master/Resources/Code_Shells.jpg)